vatpac-technology/sops/docs/client/towerstrips.md

 When a departure is issued pushback, move them to the **Pushback Bay**.
 If pushback is unable to be given at that time, [queue](#queue-management) the strip in the **Cleared Bay**.

 !!! tip
-    See [Coordinator](#coordinator) above for the procedure to follow when a Coordinator position is active.
+    See [Coordinator](#coordinator) above for the procedure to follow when a Coordinator position is active (or [pushback requests](../controller-skills/grounddelaymanagement.md#pushback-requests-on-acd) are being managed by ACD).
 Remember that the bottom most aircraft is always the first in line.

 When taxi instructions are issued, move the strip to the **Taxi Bay** and enter the relevant instructions in the Global Ops field.
 When the aircraft is given taxi to the holding point at their assigned departure runway, enter the holding point in the Holding Point field.